Dictionary » Positive Words » Qualified – Meaning, Definition, Synonyms and Antonyms

 Qualified – Meaning, Definition, Synonyms and Antonyms

-The word ‘Qualified’ (Adjective) refers to someone who has the necessary skills, knowledge, or credentials to perform a task or hold a position.
+The word ‘Qualified’ (adjective) refers to someone who has the right skills, knowledge, training, or credentials to do a particular task or meet specific requirements.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Qualified’ correctly in sentences.

 Qualified Explained in Depth